jdong-sw/rbe595-humanoid-robotics/README.md

 By John Dong and Andrew Euredijian

 ## Usage
+First build the package by running this command in the project folder:
+`catkin_make`

 To run the code, launch the Atlas simulation as usual:
 `roslauch ihmc_atlas_ros ihmc_atlas_scs_demo01.launch use_local_build:=true`